shikijs/shiki/packages/shikiji/README.md

 `shikiji` added an experimental light/dark dual themes support.
 Different from [markdown-it-shiki](https://github.com/antfu/markdown-it-shiki#dark-mode)'s approach which renders the code twice, `shikiji`'s dual themes approach uses CSS variables to store the colors on each token.
 It's more performant with a smaller bundle size.

-Use `codeToHtmlThemes` to render the code with dual themes:
+Use `codeToHtml` to render the code with dual themes:

 ```js
 import { getHighlighter } from 'shikiji'